Correspondences, Ultraproducts and Model Theory: Correspondences

+Since states, traces and positive maps play a critical role throughout this paper, we remind the reader of the definitions. \begin{defn} Suppose that $A$ and $B$ are $*$-algebras. \begin{enumerate} \item We say that an element of $A$ is \textbf{positive} if it is of the form $a^*a$ for some $a \in A$. \item A linear map $\phi:A\to B$ is called \textbf{positive} if it sends positive elements to positive elements. \item A \textbf{state} on $A$ is a positive linear functional on $\phi:A\to \mathbb C$ (that is, one that sends positive elements of $A$ to positive real numbers) such that $\phi(1) = 1$. \item A state is \textbf{faithful} if the only positive element sent to 0 is 0. \item A state on $A$ is \textbf{normal} if it is continuous with the weak operator topology when restricted to the unit ball of $A$. \item A \textbf{trace} on $A$ is a state $\tau$ which satisfies the tracial property $\tau(ab) = \tau(ba)$ for all $a, b \in A$. \end{enumerate} \end{defn}

+One of the key constructions that is carried out on a *-algebra $A$ with a state $\phi$ is the \textbf{GNS construction}: for $a, b \in A$, define the sesquilinear form

+Completing $A$ with respect to this form, we get a Hilbert space on which $A$ acts and we denote this space by $L^2(A,\phi)$.

-When we say that a pair $(M,\tau)$ is a tracial von Neumann algebra this is understood to mean that $M$ is a von Neumann algebra and $\tau$ is a fixed, faithful tracial state on $M$.
+When we say that a pair $(M,\tau)$ is a tracial von Neumann algebra this is understood to mean that $M$ is a von Neumann algebra and $\tau$ is a fixed, faithful, normal trace on $M$.